Antonov An-140: Variants

 The IrAn-140 is a license-built version of the An-140, assembled by HESA in Shahin Shahr, Iran, from complete knock-down kits supplied by Antonov.
 As of 2008, 13 aircraft per year were planned to be constructed.
 There were plans to produce maritime patrol (IrAn-140MP) and freighter (IrAn-140T) versions.
 100 aircraft in total were planned to be built; 20 of them were to be acquired by the Iranian government for border patrol and surveillance.

 On 9 November 2010, during his opening speech of the Kish air show, the Iranian transport minister announced that 14 IrAn-140 aircraft had so far been completed; the first six entered commercial service on 19 February 2011.
-However, after the Sepahan Airlines Flight 5915 crash, An-140 operations were banned by the CAO of Iran, with all remaining Iranian-registered examples grounded.
+However, after the Sepahan Airlines Flight 5915 crash, An-140 operations were banned by the Civil Aviation Organisation of Iran, with all remaining Iranian-registered examples grounded.
 On 23 August 2014 Brigadier General Hossein Dehqan, Iran's Minister of Defence, announced full compliance of IrAn-140 airplanes with ICAO requirements and that the aircraft is certified by Iran's Civil Aviation Organisation.

 HESA Simourgh

 On 19 May 2022, a transport plane based on An-140/IrAn-140 was unveiled by Iran.
-The plane is named HESA Simourgh and can carry cargo up to 6 tonnes or troops.
+The plane is named the Simourgh and can carry cargo up to 6 tonnes or troops.
 According to Iranian officials, this plane is a modified version of the Iranian IrAn-140 plane and its previous problems are solved.
 There are some changes in the tail, wings and the body of the plane and it also has a cargo ramp.